MagaluCloud/magalu/mgc/cli/docs/iam/Groups/members/delete.md

 ---
 # Delete

-Remove a member from a group.
+Remove a member from a group by email.

 ## Usage:
 ```